 It’s one of those places that you must keep under the radar as they’re very active in the vegetarian community of Porto!

-How to get there: Centro Comercial Bombarda is 15min walking distance from the subway station Aliados.
+How to get there: Centro Comercial Bombarda is a 15 minutes walking distance from the subway station Aliados.

 Vegana by Tentúgal

 I was wandering the streets of Porto looking for tempeh and I finally found it here, in Vegana by Tentúgal.
 The owner, Márcia, is warm and welcoming.
-She takes care of everything in the store from serving clients to cashier and cleaning duties.
+She takes care of everything in the store, from serving clients to cleaning duties.